-However, there are many things that I wished I had looked into before starting BJJ and have decided to put all of this information in this article, which is why it will be lengthier than most on this website.
-This guide will include unwritten rules, a summary of some of the positions, and beginner techniques to apply from each one.
+There are many things that I wish I knew when starting BJJ, so I decided to put all of this information in this article, which is why it will be lengthier than most on this website.
+This guide will include unwritten rules, a summary of some of the more important positions, and beginner techniques to apply from each one.

 Like every martial art, especially those that include sparring, there are some rules that may never be explicitly stated but should, at all times, be respected.

 Hygiene is very important for all martial arts, but it is doubly important for arts with close contact such as Judo and BJJ.
 One of the most unpleasant experiences in BJJ is rolling with a partner who doesn’t take care of himself.
-Here are the key points to take care of:
+Here are the key points to thing about:

 These four steps will help to make sure you always have a sparring partner available.
 Many people find it tough to find partners to roll with because they don’t take care of their hygiene, and they’re always left to wonder why.

-In many BJJ gyms, leg locks are almost completely forbidden.
+In many BJJ gym, leg locks are completely forbidden for those under blue or purple belt.
 This is because they are severely dangerous and have the potential to incapacitate people much longer than other holds.
 Leg injuries in general are completely different to others – legs are integral part of life that we use almost everyday to walk, run, jog and more.

 Unless you know what you’re doing and have agreed to use them with your partner beforehand (as well as have your instructor’s permission) stay well away from them.
 Keep an even wider girth from these techniques if you’re a beginner – you don’t want to be the person who took away someone’s ability to walk due to misjudging your ability.